University of Miami

-Participants include representatives of AASCU, Achieve, AMATYC, AMS, APLU, ASA, ASL, AWM, BBA, Carnegie Corporation, Carnegie Math Pathways, CBMS, CCA, Dana Center, Gates Foundation, INFORMS, Ithaka S+R, JFF, MAA, AMS, NAM, SACNAS, SIAM and WME, as well as TPSE's MAG.
+Participants included representatives of AASCU, Achieve, AMATYC, AMS, APLU, ASA, ASL, AWM, BBA, Carnegie Corporation, Carnegie Math Pathways, CBMS, CCA, Dana Center, Gates Foundation, INFORMS, Ithaka S+R, JFF, MAA, AMS, NAM, SACNAS, SIAM and WME, as well as TPSE's MAG.

 Welcome - Karen Saxe for TPSE Math & Stephen Cantrell for the University of Miami

-Introduction to the TPSE Priorities
+Introduction to the TPSE Priorities (slides)

 Lower-Division Pathways - Uri Treisman, The University of Texas at Austin

 Upper-Division Pathways - Karen Saxe, AMS & Macalester College

 Teaching Strategies and Practices - Brit Kirwan, University System of Maryland

 Participants to give 2-3 minute introductions emphasizing their work on or interest in one of the four priorities

 Lessons from Other Disciplines in the Context of TPSE Priorities